islabellevitoria/islabellevitoria/README.md

-### Hi there, I'm Islabelle.
-#### Data Capture Intern @ BigDataCorp | 🎓 CS Student @ UFG
+## Data Capture Intern @ BigDataCorp | 🎓 CS Student @ UFG

-Welcome!
-This is my GitHub profile where I share my personal projects.
+#### Hi there, I'm Islabelle and this is my GitHub profile, where I share my personal projects and studies.
 My goal is to become a Data Engineer.
 Those are my skills so far:

----

 ### Tech Stack
 ![C#](https://img.shields.io/badge/C%23-%23239120.svg?style=for-the-badge&logo=c-sharp&logoColor=white)